 The advent of mobile phones, as we all know, changed the game of communications—”made the world smaller” as it is said.
-Then came the internet, which brought in a whole new definition to making the world smaller, anything you need or want to know is simply a click away.
+Then came the internet, which brought in a whole new definition of making the world smaller.
+Anything you need or want to know is simply a click away.
 Technology innovations took it one step further and decided to connect everything capable of providing some form of information and made them communicate with each other through the internet—this is the Internet of Things (IoT).

-Internet of things (IoT), by definition, is a network of objects, which are enabled with sensors and unique identifiers and provide communicable data in real-time to provide insights for the desired outcome.
+Internet of things (IoT), by definition, is a network of objects, which are enabled with sensors, unique identifiers, and provide communicable data in real-time to provide insights for the desired outcome.

 This world of IoT has surely boomed and shows no signs of slowing down.
-By 2020, Cisco estimates the number of connected devices on the Internet will exceed 50 billion.
+According to IoT Analytics, the number of IoT devices that are active is expected to grow to 22 billion by 2025.
 And Gartner estimates, internet-connected things will outnumber humans 4-to-1 by the same year.

 This clearly shows IoT is the new cool kid in town, and everyone wants to be his friend.

 Now, what happens when so many network ports are facing the internet?
 It opens up many pathways for hackers to reach you.
 Yet, this fear has not slowed down the rapid progression of IoT adoption or the businesses that provide these solutions.
 The hype of IoT is so huge that everyone is playing catch up to offer flashy devices to grab the attention of the user.
 From temperature sensors in AC to fully automated smart homes, from smart meters to fully optimized power grids, IoT is slowly growing in every nook and corner.
 IoT, in combination with cognitive solutions like Artificial Intelligence, can not only gather data but also make sense of it.
 This data can enable people to be more proactive rather than reactive in several scenarios by predicting dire outcomes before they can happen.